SESYNC-ci/remote-sensing-classification-lesson/docs/_slides_Rmd/intro.Rmd

 Assessment of classifications require splitting of the ground truth data into training and testing samples.
 The training data is used in the fitting of the model while the testing dataset is used accuracy assessment.
 Using the data provided randomly select 30% ground truth data for testing.

-Produce:
+Products:
-1. Training and testing datasets at 30%.
+- Training and testing datasets at 30%.
 Save these into shapefiles.

 From this product, the analyst should be able to answer the following question:
-1. What is the frequency of observations in each class for training and testing data?
+- What is the frequency of observations in each class for training and testing data?

 ===